 Total Production: 4 1955 - 1956

 The body was handled by Scaglietti, a coachbuilder notorious for his lightweight designs and streamlined designs.
-Four 410 S CM (Carrera Messicana) cars were created: chassis number 0596 CM and 0598 CM.
-The 'S', or 'Sport', cars were factory works cars.
-A small number of customer cars were created, their 'S' designation represented 'Speciale'.
-The customer cars were primarily designed for racing, but one of the cars, the fourth one constructed, was built for Michael Cavallier, Ferrari's board of directors as a road going car.
+Four 410 S CM (Carrera Messicana) cars were created: chassis number 0592 CM, 0596 CM, and 0598 CM wore open Scaglietti-built bodies.
+Chassis number 0594CM wore a closed-coupe Scaglietti Berlinetta body and was built for Michael Cavallier, Ferrari's board of directors as a road-going car.